This Website

 Get THE BOOK on the History of Nichols Industries

-The primary interesting fact about the Silver Pony is that it was the very first Nichols Industries cap pistol.
+The primary interesting fact about the Nichols Silver Pony Toy Cap Gun is that it was the very first Nichols Industries cap pistol.
 Originally they were VERY cheap and mass produced.
 However, now they are quite hard to find.

 A well preserved Silver Pony box.
 And look at the price!
 SIXTY NINE CENTS!
 I doubt if you could buy the box for 69 DOLLARS now.
 And is there a Silver Pony inside?